rotki/rotki/docs/api.rst

 .. http:put:: /api/(version)/blockchains/evm/accounts

    Doing a PUT on the EVM accounts endpoint functions just like the add blockchain accounts endpoint but adds the addresses for all evm chains.
+It will follow the folowing logic.
+Take ethereum mainnet as the parent chain.
+If it's a contract there, it will only add it to the mainnet.
+If it's an EoA it will try all chains one by one and see if they have any transactions/activity and add it to the ones that do.

    **Example Request**: